Wabanaki Arts & Cultures

 Plan Your Visit

-The Abbe Museum has two locations, one in downtown Bar Harbor and one in Acadia National Park.
-We encourage you to review both locations’ hours of operation and admissions rates in advance of your visit.
+The Abbe Museum is open seasonally from May - October.
+We encourage you to review our hours of operation and admissions rates in advance of your visit.
 Read more >

 Support the Abbe